Engee documentation

 3. Quadrature Modulation (QAM - Quadrature Amplitude Modulation) - a type of amplitude modulation of the signal, which is the sum of two carrier oscillations of the same frequency, but shifted in phase relative to each other by 90 ° (π/2 radians).

-First, let's connect the Plots library to plot the graphs and declare the ratio of the energy of information bits per symbol to the noise power spectral density.
+To begin with, let us declare the ratio of the energy of information bits per symbol to the spectral power density of noise.

 In [ ]:

-Now let's declare a function to run the model and run the simulation.
+Now let's declare the function to start the model and perform the simulation.

 In [ ]: